jlomako/mortality-canada/README.md

-## <a href="https://jlomako.shinyapps.io/mortality-canada/">Mortality in Canada: Explore weekly death counts, by age group and sex</a>
+## <a href="https://jlomako.shinyapps.io/mortality-canada/">Mortality in Canada: Explore weekly deaths, by age group and sex</a>
 ### <a href="https://jlomako.shinyapps.io/mortality-canada/">Launch app</a>

 This Shiny app visualizes weekly death data from Statistics Canada.